On the computation of homology of type A real flag manifolds: Introduction

 \section{Introduction}

-This work is intended to explore the underlying topology of real flag manifolds with specific contributions to the computation of topological invariants in concrete examples, such as those given by Casian-Kodama \cite{CK2010,CK2013}, Matszangosz \cite{Mat19}, and He \cite{He2017,He2020}.
-It comes after a series of previous works by the authors dedicated to finding an algorithm to compute the cellular homology coefficients of the real flag manifolds according to \cite{RSm19}.
-The context of the minimal flag manifolds of types A, B, and C, which are realized, respectively, as the real, odd orthogonal, and isotropic Grassmannians, because of their minor complexity, proved to be favorable for obtaining the first results (see \cite{LR22b}).
-The next step was to explore the context of partial flag manifolds of type A. In \cite{LR22a}, we obtained a new formula that simplifies the computational efforts, however, it was not enough to solve all the concerns with the determination of certain signs.
-In the present article, based on the combinatorics of the symmetric groups developed in \cite{LR22c}, we extend the range of application of this approach to obtain a closed computable formula for the coefficients for any real partial flag manifold of type A. The techniques presented here can be potentially used for flag manifolds of other types.
+This work aims to investigate the underlying topology of real flag manifolds, with a particular focus on contributing to the computation of topological invariants in specific cases, as exemplified by the works of Casian-Kodama \cite{CK2010, CK2013}, Matszangosz \cite{Mat19}, and He \cite{He2017, He2020}.
+It continues a series of previous studies by the authors, dedicated to developing an algorithm for computing the cellular homology coefficients of real flag manifolds, as outlined in \cite{RSm19}.
+The setting of minimal flag manifolds of types A, B, and C --corresponding, respectively, to real, odd orthogonal, and isotropic Grassmannians-- proved advantageous for deriving initial results due to their relatively lower complexity (see \cite{Rab16}, \cite{LR22b}).
+The subsequent phase involved examining partial flag manifolds of type A. In \cite{LR22a}, a new formula was introduced to simplify computational efforts; however, this was insufficient to address all issues related to the determination of specific signs.
+In the present article, leveraging the combinatorial framework of symmetric groups developed in \cite{LR22c}, we fully resolve this problem by deriving a closed computable formula for the coefficients of any real partial flag manifold of type A (see Theorem \ref{thm:coeffA}).